Micro-SaaS Marketing Playbook: From Zero to 1,000 Users

 "48 million views on one TikTok. $12.5K in a single day." — Multiple founders

-For mobile apps specifically, TikTok was the highest-ROI channel.
-One founder's Glow Up app video got 48 million views and generated $12.5K in revenue in a single day.
-The Letterly app hit $250K/month primarily through short-form video.
+TikTok is extremely effective for marketing mobile apps—it was the highest-ROI channel for app founders in our analysis.
+One founder's Glow Up app video got 48 million views and generated $12.5K in revenue in a single day, while the Letterly app hit $250K/month primarily through short-form video content.

 The TikTok App Marketing Playbook